emmanueldiogu/MelodyCast/README.md

 # MelodyCast App

-## Melody driven my weather forecast
+## Melody driven by the current weather forecast